Valletta and its monuments

 By 1580, the construction of seven auberges (the seats of knights of individual provinces of the Order) was completed, five of them have survived to this day.
 The distinctive Auberge de Castille (for the Spanish language knights) was significantly rebuilt in the Baroque style in the 18th century.
 The Grandmaster’s Palace was created between 1571 and 1574.

-To provide knights with “fair entertainment”, Manoel Theater was created in just 10 months in 1731, entirely financed by Grand Master Antonio Manoel de Vilhena.
-It is currently one of the oldest (still used) in Europe and in the world.
+To provide Knights of Malta with “fair entertainment”, Manoel Theater was created in just 10 months in 1731, entirely financed by Grand Master Antonio Manoel de Vilhena.
+The theater is currently one of the oldest (still used) in Europe and in the world.

 This list of monuments is definitely longer, especially since Valletta is filled with beautiful churches, museums and palaces.
 You can say that there is something for everyone 🙂 .